publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch4/m__us_usc_t10_s139b.md

                 (iii) the conduct of developmental test and evaluation conducted jointly by more than one military department or Defense Agency;

-            (B) review and approve or disapprove the developmental test and evaluation plan within the test and evaluation master plan for each major defense acquisition program of the Department of Defense;
+            (B) review the developmental test and evaluation plan within the test and evaluation master plan for each major defense acquisition program of the Department of Defense;

-            (C) monitor and review the developmental test and evaluation activities of the major defense acquisition programs (including the activities of chief developmental testers and lead developmental test evaluation organizations designated in accordance with subsection (c));
+            (C) monitor and review the developmental test and evaluation activities of the major defense acquisition programs (including the activities of chief developmental testers and lead developmental test evaluation organizations designated in accordance with subsection (c)) in order to advise relevant technical authorities for such programs on the incorporation of best practices for developmental test from across the Department;

             (D) provide advocacy, oversight, and guidance to elements of the acquisition workforce responsible for developmental test and evaluation;